BarryMurphy1992/Past-Projects/README.md

 # Past-Projects
-Some past projects I'v worked on including an olympic encyclopedia I recently completed for an individual project
+Some past projects I'v worked on including an olympic encyclopedia program I recently completed  for an individual project